-Florenta's main areas of interest are the economics of innovation, creativity and the impact of technology on society.
-Her research agenda is composed of two research streams: factors influencing the process of knowledge production at the individual researcher level, and the relationship between knowledge advancement and markets.
-Through her first research stream, she examines various factors influencing the rate and direction of technological advancements, such as research tools, breadth and depth of expertise, collaboration and ideology.
-As part of her second stream, she is interested in the impact of technological advancement on business strategy, productivity and labor markets.
+My main areas of interest are the economics of innovation and science, creativity and the impact of technology on society.
+I investigate factors that influence the rate and direction of technological advancements, such as research tools, collaborations and breadth and depth of expertise, and the impact of technological advancements, such as artificial intelligence, on business strategy and productivity.

 General purpose technologies (GPTs) push out the production possibility frontier and are of strategic importance to managers and policymakers.
 While theoretical models that explain the characteristics, benefits, and approaches to create and capture value from GPTs have advanced significantly, empirical methods to identify GPTs are lagging.
 The handful of available attempts are typically context specific and rely on hindsight.
 For managers deciding on technology strategy, it means that the classification, when available, comes too late.
 We propose a more universal approach of assessing the GPT likelihood of emerging technologies using data from online job postings.
 We benchmark our approach against prevailing empirical GPT methods that exploit patent data and provide an application on a set of emerging technologies.
 Our application exercise suggests that a cluster of technologies comprised of machine learning and related data science technologies is relatively likely to be GPT.